 You may wish for the person who has died to be dressed in their own clothing, in comfortable clothes, full suit or their favourite outfit.
 Alternatively you may wish for them to remain in the clothes they died in or we could provide a gown.

 We believe it is important you know that you can be involved in washing and dressing the person that has died if it is what you want.
-Some people find this meaningful, especially if they were providing personal care for the person towards the end of their lives.
+Some people find this meaningful, especially if they were providing personal care for the person towards the end of their life.

 We also understand that there are some cultures where specific rituals must be honoured (maybe by specific members of the community or by a specific gender).
 Full Circle Funerals will facilitate, where possible, any cultural needs where they are made known.